L3-iGrant/passwordless-login-playground/docs/DEVELOPER.md

 1. **User Initiates Login**: User clicks the "Sign with EUDI Wallet" button on the login page
 2. **Keycloak Redirect**: The application redirects to Keycloak with the OIDC identity provider hint
-3. **EUDI Wallet Authentication**: Keycloak initiates the authentication flow with the EUDI Wallet
+3. **EUDI Wallet Authentication**: Keycloak initiates the EUDI Wallet authentication flow
 4. **Credential Verification**: The user presents their digital credentials from their wallet
-5. **Authentication Completion**: Upon successful verification, Keycloak issues tokens
+5. **Authentication Completion**: Upon successful verification, Keycloak issues a token
-6. **Application Access**: The user is redirected back to the application with access tokens
+6. **Application Access**: The user is redirected back to the application with claims
 7. **Protected Content**: The user can now access protected content

 ## Key Components